-Asian shares climb on hopes US finally to get more stimulus
+World shares climb on hopes US finally to get more stimulus

 The S&P 500 rose 0.2% to 3,701.17 on Wednesday, about 1 point off its record set last week.
 The Dow Jones Industrial Average slipped 0.1% to 30,154.54 and the Nasdaq composite rose 0.5% to 12,658.19, setting a record for the second straight day.

 Massive efforts by the Fed have helped underpin the market since the spring, and the central bank said Wednesday that it will buy at least $80 billion in Treasurys each month and $40 billion in agency mortgage-backed securities until “substantial further progress” has been made.
-It also said again that it would keep short-term interest rates at their record low of nearly zero, as it keeps the accelerator floored on its support for the economy.
+It also said again that it would keep short-term interest rates at their record low of nearly zero.

-Economists, investors and even Fed officials have been saying more support is crucial, because the Fed’s tools alone can help the economy only so much.
-The lower interest rates ushered in by the Fed can help goose home prices and stocks on Wall Street, for example, but they can’t replace the paychecks lost by workers whose businesses have shut because of the pandemic.
+But the Fed’s tools alone can help the economy only so much.
+Lower interest rates can help goose home prices and stocks on Wall Street, for example, but they can’t replace paychecks lost by workers whose businesses have shut because of the pandemic.

-A report released Wednesday morning showed that retail sales sank 1.1% last month, the second straight month of weakness and a much worse showing than the 0.3% decline that economists expected.

-Restaurants posted sharp declines in sales, and the numbers may get only worse as deep winter sets in, discouraging the outdoor dining that is the only option for many communities.

-Governments around the country and world are bringing back varying degrees of restrictions on businesses to slow the spread of the virus.
-Even without lockdowns, the rising death toll of the pandemic is scaring customers away from businesses and normal economic activity.
+Meanwhile, the rising death toll of the pandemic is scaring customers away from businesses and normal economic activity while some governments are restoring restrictions to combat virus outbreaks.

-If Congress can indeed reach a deal, it could help carry the economy through what’s expected to be a bleak winter, before one or more coronavirus vaccines can help the economy get closer to normal next year.
+A stimulus deal could help carry the economy through what’s expected to be a bleak winter before one or more coronavirus vaccines helps the economy return to normal.

-In the bond market, Treasury yields initially climbed following the Fed’s afternoon announcement, but they quickly receded.
-The yield on the 10-year Treasury rose to 0.92% from 0.91% late Tuesday.
+The yield on the 10-year Treasury was steady at 0.92% on Thursday.
 It was at 0.94% shortly after the Fed’s announcement.

-Associated Press writer Mari Yamaguchi and AP Business Writers Stan Choe and Damian J. Troise contributed.
+Associated Press writer Mari Yamaguchi contributed.